Peter J. M. Squires: RAF career

 On 1 October 1989, Squires was granted a short service commission in the General Duties Branch of the Royal Air Force (RAF).
-On 1 April 1990, he was promoted to flying officer, with seniority in that rank from 1 October 1988.
-He was promoted to flight lieutenant on 1 April 1992.
-He completed the Qualified Weapons Instructor course in 1995.
-Squires transferred to a permanent commission in the RAF on 2 May 1997.
+On 1 April 1990, he was promoted to flying officer, with seniority in that rank from 1 October 1988. .He was promoted to flight lieutenant on 1 April 1992.
+After completing elementary flying training, he was subsequently streamed for fast-jet training.
+In 1995, he completed the Qualified Weapons Instructor course.
+Squires transferred to a permanent commission in the Royal Air Force on 2 May 1997.
 Flying Harrier IIs, in the same year he took part in the No. 1 Squadron RAF display, before in 1998 he deployed for five months in Operation Bolton.
 He was promoted to squadron leader on 1 July 1999.

-Having been promoted to wing commander on 1 January 2005, Squires served as Wing Commander Joint Combat Aircraft Requirements' Manager before attending the Advanced Command and Staff Course to study for a master's degree in Defence Studies.
+Having been promoted to wing commander on 1 January 2005, Squires served as Wing Commander Joint Combat Aircraft Requirements' Manager, before attending the Advanced Command and Staff Course to study for a master's degree in Defence Studies.
 He then joined 3rd (United Kingdom) Division, commanding the Divisional Air Cell and serving as the senior air advisor to the general officer commanding the division.
 He deployed with the division in the Iraq War in 2008 as Chief Air Plans for the Multi-National Division (South-East).

 From April 2009 to April 2011, Squires commanded No. 100 Squadron RAF, a Hawk squadron based at RAF Leeming.
 He was Commanding Officer of the 906 Expeditionary Air Wing during Operation Unified Protector, the NATO-enforced no-fly zone over Libya, from June 2011.
 He left the command towards the end of the year.
 He was promoted to group captain on 1 January 2012 and, in the 2012 New Year Honours, was appointed an Officer of the Order of the British Empire for his services with No. 100 Squadron.
-In the Spring he was appointed Director of Defences Studies for the RAF.
+In the Spring, he was appointed Director of Defences Studies for the RAF.

 It was announced in December 2015 that Squires would be the next Commandant of Royal Air Force College Cranwell.
 He then studied at Royal College of Defence Studies to prepare for the command.
-In August 2016, he succeeded Chris Luck as commandant and was made an Aide-de-Camp to The Queen.
-In October 2019 he left Cranwell to take up the post of Head Directorate Operational Capability in the Ministry of Defence.
+In August 2016, he succeeded Chris Luck as commandant, and was also made an Aide-de-Camp to Queen Elizabeth II.
+In October 2019 he left Cranwell to take up the post of Head Defence Operational Capability in the Ministry of Defence.

 Squires was promoted to air vice-marshal on 1 September 2022, when he was appointed Commander of British Forces Cyprus and Administrator of the Sovereign Base Areas.
-He will take up the appointment of Director of the Military Aviation Authority in March 2025.
+He took up the appointment of Director of the Military Aviation Authority in March 2025.